Guys, here’s the jeans that fit your thick & athletic thighs

 See below for more information on raw denim.

-If denim has elastane in them (read labels: 1% is a little stretch, 2% is a lot of stretch).
+If denim has elastane in it (read labels: 1% is a little stretch, 2% is a lot of stretch).

 Stretchy jeans should be tight when you try them on.